PENGUINLIONG/obsolete-writium/doc/customizing.md

 <?var [variable name] ?>
 ```

-The following variables are provided:

-`Title`: First line of the article.
-Any preceeding hash sign will be removed.
+Except that variable `content` is direcly derived from the content of `content.md`, other variables have to be manually defined by users, in file `metadata.json`.
+File search and variable name are case sensitive.
+The following variables are recommended to be defined and will be set with default value in case of absence.
+Parse error born by `metadata.json` will be ignored, and will not prevent Writus from working properly.

+`author`: Name or alias of post author. [default: `Akari`]
-`Content`: Content of the article, starting from the 2nd line.
+`content`: Content of the article, the content of `content.md`.
+(Already defined)
+`pub-date`: Publish date. [default: File creation date. ]
+`title`: Title of article. [default: `Untitled`]